open/close all folders

 - All of the heralds of Galactus are this.

-- The Incredible Hulk: Back in The Nineties the Leader used the dead body and mostly dead brain of Thunderbolt Ross to power the Redeemer armor.
+- Incredible Hulk: Back in The '90s the Leader used the dead body and mostly dead brain of Thunderbolt Ross to power the Redeemer armor.

 - This is the M.O. of supervillain Deathmonger in Empowered, as he is a necromancer.